wazuh/wazuh-documentation/source/user-manual/agents/grouping-agents.rst

 .. versionadded:: 3.0.0

 There are two methods for configuring registered agents.
-They can either be configured locally with the :doc:`ossec.conf <../reference/ossec-conf/index>` file or remotely using the :doc:`centralized configuration <../reference/centralized-configuration>`.
+They can either be configured locally with the :doc:`agent.conf <../reference/ossec-conf/index>` file or remotely using the :doc:`centralized configuration <../reference/centralized-configuration>`.
 If the centralized configuration is used, agents may be assigned to groups with each group possessing a unique configuration.
 This greatly simplifies the overall configuration process.

 .. note:: Read the `Agent groups and centralized configuration <https://wazuh.com/blog/agent-groups-and-centralized-configuration//>`_ document for more information.